ossdhaval/.github/.github/ISSUE_TEMPLATE/development-item.md

 ---
 name: Development item
-about: Developers should create this issue to track implementation of a feature or bug
+about: Create this issue if you are a developer who is contributing code for a feature or bug, and you want to track or co-ordinate development work
 title: ''
 labels: ''
 assignees: ''